JeremyRand/namecoin.org/donate/index.md

 * Decentralized search engine for Namecoin websites.
 Expected to be feasible with 100 mBTC of donations.
 18caYmssEY7PB72jSvTRgFgYiZubSs6cCq

+Warnings: Bitcoin does not provide anonymity for donations, although it may (under some circumstances) provide pseudonymity or location-anonymity.

 ## ShapeShift Cryptocurrency Donations

 ShapeShift can be used to [donate to the Namecoin Marketing and Development Fund](https://www.shapeshift.io/) (operated by Phelix) using many cryptocurrencies other than Bitcoin and Namecoin.
 Set the "Receive" address to the Bitcoin address of the Namecoin Marketing and Development Fund (see above).